ozguryazilimas/wp-postane/google-analytics-dashboard-for-wp/readme.txt

 == Changelog ==

+= 4.8.1.3 =
+- Bug Fix: truncate long translation strings in google analytics reports
+- Bug Fix: rename query args to something more unique to avoid conflicts with other plugins
+- Bug Fix: Italian translation small fix
+- Bug Fix: add text domain and domain path in plugin's header; switch to default text domain
+- Bug Fix: avoid empty item reports while the URI ends with a slash and a Default Page is set in View settings (requires re-authorization)
+- Enhancement: throw an error in the General Settings screen (even if it's not a blocker) to acknowledge the user
+- Enhancement: item reports improvements, more suggestive error messages in item reports, hide unnecessary item reports divs on critical errors
+- Enhancement: Spanish translation updated
+- Enhancement: Greek translation, props by [Kostas Asargiotakis](https://www.facebook.com/kwstas.as)
+- Enhancement: i18n improvements, props by [Ivan Ridao Freitas](http://ivanrf.com)
+- Enhancement: all Google Analytics API requests need to pass additional validity checks and must be sent through get() method
+- Enhancement: unset default dimension and default metric cookies after a plugin update

 = 4.8.1.2 =
 - Bug Fix: fixes automatic update switched on after each update
 - Bug Fix: add missing domain to an i18n string